Akuli/odotdot/docs/syntax-spec.md

 ![](syntax-spec-ast.png)

 Each ball in the above drawing must be available as an `AstNode` object in Ö.
+`AstNode` objects don't have any attributes yet, so they are essentially useless.
+This will hopefully be fixed some day...

 `Block` objects have an `ast_statements` attribute that is set to an array of `AstNode` objects representing statements.
-The `AstNode` class itself is not in [the built-in scope](tutorial.md#scopes), but when a function for getting the class of an instance will be added, it will be possible to access the `AstNode` class like this:
+The `AstNode` class itself is not in [the built-in scope](tutorial.md#scopes), but it's not hidden either; when a function for getting the class of an instance will be added, it will be possible to access the `AstNode` class like this:

 ```python
 var print_statement = ({ print "hello"; }.ast_statements::get 0);